tristanpenman/go-cast/README.md

 This can also be used for signature verification.
 SHA-1 signatures can be verified using `--verify-signature`.
 SHA-256 signatures can be verified by adding the `--use-sha-256` option. e.g:

     go run cmd/manifest-tool/*.go --cert-manifest=<path> --verify-signature --use-sha-256

+### Certificate Service

+If you have the means to generate your own manifest files (i.e. via a rooted Chromecast) then you can run your own certificate service using the `cert-service` app:

+    go run cmd/cert-service/*.go --cert-manifest-dir=<path> --cert-service-salt=<salt>

 ## Development